 The temple is home to three deities -- Lord Jagannath, his elder brother Balabhadra, and sister Subhadra -- whose substantially sized wooden idols sit on a throne.
 Balabhadra is six feet tall, Jagannatha is five feet, and Subhadra is four feet tall.

 Puri is regarded by Hindus as one of the four holy Char Dham — sacred abodes associated with Lord Vishnu (the Hindu god of preservation) in India.
-Lord Jagannath is considered to be the Lord of the Universe, is a form of Lord Vishnu, who has descended to earth to provide protection during the current Kali Yuga (dark age).
+Lord Jagannath is considered to be a form of Lord Vishnu, who has descended to earth to provide protection during the current Kali Yuga (dark age).
 He's the presiding deity of Odisha and is integrally worshiped by most households in the state.
 The culture of Jagannath worship is a unifying one that promotes tolerance, communal harmony, and peace.

 Based on the Char Dham, Lord Vishnu dines at Puri (he bathes at Rameswaram, gets dressed and anointed at Dwarka, and meditates at Badrinath).
 Hence, a great deal of significance is given to food at the temple.
 Referred to as mahaprasad, Lord Jagannath permits his devotees to partake in eating the 56 items that are offered to him, as a means of redemption and spiritual advancement.

 Important Features of the Temple

 The Jagannath temple has four entry gates, each facing a different direction.
 The main gate on the eastern side of the temple, known as Lion Gate, is guarded by two stone lions.
 An unmissable towering pillar known as Aruna Stambha stands about 11 meters high outside it.
 The pillar represents the charioteer of the Sun God and used to be part of the Sun Temple in Konark.
 However, it was relocated in the 18th century after the temple was abandoned, in order to save it from invaders.